 It is very normal to experience some level of discomfort or back and leg pain after the surgery.
 The nursing and medical staff will help you to control this with appropriate medication.
 The symptoms in your legs may fluctuate due to increased swelling around the nerves.
 As the nerves become less irritated and swollen, your leg pain should settle.
-This can take 6-8 weeks, or longer.
+This can take eight weeks, or longer.
+Normal feeling and strength in your legs is likely to take a lot longer and is likely to improve slowly over the next year or so.
 It is important not to suddenly stop taking certain pain relief medication such as morphine or neuropathic medication (gabapentin, pregabalin or amitriptyline).
 It will be necessary to gradually 'wean' yourself off them - your GP can advise you if necessary.

 The ward physiotherapist will visit you after the operation to teach you exercises and help you out of bed.
 They will show you the correct way to move safely.
 Once you are confident and independently mobile, you will be encouraged to practise climbing stairs with the physiotherapist.
-Once stable, you will be allowed home, sometimes the same day but usually on the day after surgery.
+Once stable, you will be allowed home, usually 1-2 days after surgery.